J00rdan/GuessTheWord/README.md

 # Guess the word

+## Description
-A simple guess the word game(client-server application) with a leaderboard updated in real-time
+A simple guess the word game(client-server application) with the leaderboard updated in real-time

 ## Technologies used
  - Java SE - used for the main development of the application